rocky-linux/documentation/en/rocky/8/guides/add_mirror_manager.md

 At the bottom of the Information site, the option for "Hosts" should now display the host title next to it.
 Click on the name to load the host page.
 All of the same options from the previous step are listed again.
 There are new options at the bottom.

 * "Site-local Netblocks":  Netblocks are used to try to guide and end user to a site-specific mirror.
 For example, a university might list their netblocks, and the mirrorlist CGI would return the university-local mirror rather than a country-local mirror.
 Format is one of 18.0.0.0/255.0.0.0, 18.0.0.0/8, an IPv6 prefix/length, or a DNS hostname.
 Values must be public IP addresses (no RFC1918 private space addresses).
+Use only if you are an ISP and/or own a publicly routeable netblock!

 * "Peer ASNs":  Peer ASNs are used to guide an end user on nearby networks to our mirror.
 For example, a university might list their peer ASNs, and the mirrorlist CGI would return the university-local mirror rather than a country-local mirror.
 You must be in the MirrorManager administrators group in order to create new entries here.